 The Chicago Eight, indicted on federal charges of conspiracy to incite a riot at the 1968 Democratic Convention in Chicago, plead not guilty.
 The defendants included David Dellinger of the National Mobilization Committee (NMC); Rennie Davis and Thomas Hayden of the Students for a Democratic Society (SDS); Abbie Hoffman and Jerry Rubin, founders of the Youth International Party (“Yippies”); Bobby Seale of the Black Panthers; and two lesser known activists, Lee Weiner and John Froines.

 They were charged with conspiracy to cross state lines with intent to incite a riot.
 Attorneys William Kunstler and Leonard Weinglass represented all but Seale.
-The trial, presided over by Judge Julius Hoffman, turned into a circus as the defendants and their attorneys used the court as a platform to attack Nixon, the war, racism, and oppression.
+The trial, presided over by Judge Julius Hoffman, turned into a circus as the defendants and their attorneys used the court as a platform to attack Nixon, the war, racism and oppression.
 Their tactics were so disruptive that at one point Judge Hoffman ordered Seale gagged and strapped to his chair.
-(Seale’s disruptive behavior eventually caused the judge to try him separately).
+(Seale was eventually tried separately.)
 When the trial ended in February 1970, Hoffman found the defendants and their attorneys guilty of 175 counts of contempt of court and sentenced them to terms ranging from two to four years.
 Although declaring the defendants not guilty of conspiracy, the jury found all but Froines and Weiner guilty of intent to riot.
 The others were each sentenced to five years and fined $5,000.
 However, none of the defendants served time because in 1972 a Court of Appeals overturned the criminal convictions and eventually most of the contempt charges were also dropped.

 READ MORE: 7 Reasons Why the Chicago 8 Trial Mattered